LiamShandog/-Motion-Tracking-Bot/README.md

 ## Current state
 - Written code for ir sensor and actuation nodes
-- need to store depenedencies in a file and create yaml file for parameters
+- need to store depenedencies in a file
+- Created YAML + launch file for parameter defaults
+- Need to alter speaker node to give speaker an output pin